RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py AlleleCall -i Genomes_Validation -g list_genes_core.txt -o results_all --cpu 15 --ptf PAO1.trn
 ```

-This folder generated from this step **Genomes_Validation** has all 2184 validation drafts genomes acquired from the RefSeq that has STs and they had less than 200 contigs.
+This folder **Genomes_Validation** has all 2184 validation drafts genomes acquired from the RefSeq that has STs and they had less than 200 contigs.

-The folder with the output file can be found at: ```results_all/ results_20191126T121343/```
+The folder with the output file can be found at: ```results_all/ results_20191126T121343/```.
+This folder contains 5 files "logging_info.txt; RepeatedLoci.txt; results_alleles.tsv; results_contigsInfo.tsv and results_statistics.tsv".

+The ```results_all/ results_20191126T121343/results_alleles.tsv``` file contains the allelic profile of the 2184 typed drafts genomes.

 Due to the size of the **results_contigsInfo.tsv** file, it was not possible to upload it to GitHub in the ```results_all/ results_20191126T121343/``` folder, but a link to access the file is available at: (https://drive.google.com/open?id=11_sZqOXK8bkWFFsvcZo1oq7-PqCGif_G).

 ## Step 3.1: Concatenate the allelic

-Concatenate the allelic profile matrix obtained from the creation of the scheme with the matrix obtained for the validation genomes.
-To concatenate the matrix of the *loci* that defined the scheme and matrix of the loci of the validation genomes was used the following command:
+Concatenate the allelic profile matrix obtained from the creation of the scheme (cgMLST_120/cgMLST.tsv) with the matrix obtained for the validation genomes (results_all/ results_20191126T121343/results_alleles.tsv).
+To concatenate the matrix of the *loci* that defined the scheme and matrix of the *loci* of the validation genomes was used the following command:

 ## Command: